 The contribution requirement for active employees is governed by §51.1-145 of the Code of Virginia, as amended, but may be impacted as a result of funding options provided to political subdivisions by the Virginia General Assembly.
 Employees are required to contribute 5.00% of their compensation toward their retirement.
-Prior to July 1, 2012, all or part of the 5.00% member contribution may have been assumed by the employer.
-Beginning July 1, 2012 new employees were required to pay the 5% member contribution.
-In addition, for existing employees, employers were required to begin making the employee pay the 5.00% member contribution.
-This could be phased in over a period of up to 5 years and the employer is required to provide a salary increase equal to the amount of the increase in the employee-paid member contribution.

-The Authority's contractually required employer contribution rate for the year ended June 30, 2018 was 12.89% of covered employee compensation.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2015.
+The Authority's contractually required employer contribution rate for the year ended June 30, 2019 was 15.15% of covered employee compensation.
+This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2017.

 This rate, when combined with employee contributions, was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the pension plan from the Authority were \$6,446 and \$5,860 for the years ended June 30, 2018 and June 30, 2017, respectively.
+Contributions to the pension plan from the Authority were \$8,485 and \$6,446 for the years ended June 30, 2019 and June 30, 2018, respectively.